tendermario/terraria-server-aws/README.md

 - Take an optional input file to take as the world to load onto that server
 - Make the hard-coded endpoint in the JS file be added programatically when building out the cdk and setting up the API Gateway endpoint
-- On startup, make the terraria server load up
 - Maybe make a healthcheck
-- Connect the lambda to the spin up/down system
-- Make some presets be baked into the cdk/.env file